Coronavirus: Which countries have confirmed cases? People across the world have been diagnosed with the virus, which originated in the Chinese city of Wuhan. - Welcome Qatar

 Deputy Prime Minister Tatiana Golikova said the infected patients were Chinese nationals who had now been isolated.

-Golikova said the patients are in the Zabaikalsky region, which borders China, and in the Tyumen region, which borders Kazakhstan.
+Golikova said the patients are in the Zabaikalsky region, which borders China, and in the Tyumen region, bordering Kazakhstan.

 Singapore – 18